WHAT WE DO

 Marcy Dewey Mahoney

 Marcy writes the fantastical and the spooky with a hint of the funny.
-She was inspired at an early age by the magic of Jim Henson and George Lucas, the words of John Bellairs and Shel Silverstein, and the whimsy of fairy tales and cartoons.
-Marcy has short stories published in four NaNo Los Angeles Anthologies (4th, 5th, 7th & 8th Editions) and is serving as an associate editor on the eighth edition.
-She is releasing a series of writing prompt journals in 2021, and has plans to publish her debut fantasy novel later in the year.
+Her debut fantasy novel, Achwilde, was published in May of 2022.
+Marcy has short stories published in four NaNo Los Angeles Anthologies (4th, 5th, 7th & 8th Editions) and served as an associate editor on the eighth edition.
+She's also published a series of writing prompt journals designed to help break you out of a writing rut.
+When she's not wordsmithing, Marcy can be found painting, costuming, or playing tabletop RPGs with a merry band of the Best Worst Heroes.
 An Ithaca College and animation industry alum, she lives in Los Angeles, California with her husband/best nerd, Bryan, and their two cats, Fergus Hammertime and Fiona Shazam.